WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 ---

-### 1.3: (Optional lab) Troubleshooting Tips for WebRTC
+### 1.3: (Optional Section) Troubleshooting Tips for WebRTC

 <!-- md:option type:warning -->

 !!! warning "README"

-    This optional lab provides different settings that you can review to ensure your WebRTC is set up correctly.
+    This optional section provides different settings that you can review to ensure your WebRTC is set up correctly.

 **Verify Notification Settings**